Why come to counselling at the SU Wellness Centre?

 Referrals for Community Resources

 How do I access the various counselling services?

 When you call or visit the SU Wellness Centre to access counselling services, the following process typically occurs:

 You will be scheduled for an initial meeting with a counsellor or other mental health professional

-What brought you to counselling
+What brought you into the Wellness Centre

-The concerns you are having
+Concerns you are having

 The SU Wellness Centre works very closely with other on and off campus services (e.g., Student Success Centre, Career Services, Calgary Counselling Centre etc.) to make sure students are supported for all of their needs.